PX4/PX4-user_guide/en/advanced_features/rtk-gps.md

 - A *laptop/PC* with QGroundControl (QGroundControl for Android/iOS do not support RTK)
 - A vehicle with a WiFi or Telemetry radio link to the laptop

+> **Note** *QGroundControl* can theoretically enable RTK GPS for multiple vehicles (provided they each have a rover module).
+At time of writing this use case has not been tested.

 ## Supported RTK Devices